metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 The Jets defensive line absolutely dominated this Packer offensive front.
 I mean...plays are being made in the backfield from their linemen.
 Pretty crazy.

+CJ Mosley is a game-changer.

+Amazing.
+The Packers are being given every opportunity to seize the game and not look back.
+But the Jets defense has been playing amazing.

+Zack Wilson hasn't been playing well.
+Failing to read the blitz, lacking pocket presence...these are the intangibles you need to succeed in the NFL

 ***

 ## Bills @ Chiefs